Upload a File as a Template

 var createResponse = await graphQLClient.SendMutationAsync<dynamic>(createMutation);

-string templateId = createResponse.Data.createTemplate.template.id;
+string templateId = createResponse.Data.createTemplate.id;

 Console.WriteLine($"Template created with ID: {templateId}");

-// Step 3: Upload the PDF
+// Step 2: Upload the PDF

 Console.WriteLine("Uploading PDF...");